Daniel25/MindsearsLegionItemCreator/sql/Readme.md

 -- Names were pulled from wowhead (using a custom application) --
--- Execute a query like the following into your database so you can search icons with ease -- For example you can search like this: [B]SELECT * FROM legion_icons WHERE IconName LIKE '%poison%';
+-- Execute a query like the following into your database so you can search icons with ease -- For example you can search like this: SELECT * FROM legion_icons WHERE IconName LIKE '%poison%';
 -- and you will get every icon containing the "poison" word --
 -- --------------------------------------------------------